Third Order Regular of Saint Francis of Penance: Province of the Immaculate Conception

-The other province, Immaculate Conception, has its headquarters at St. Bernadine Monastery in Hollidaysburg, Pennsylvania.
+The other province, Immaculate Conception, has its headquarters at St. Bernardine Monastery in Hollidaysburg, Pennsylvania.
 This province came about as the result of a dispute over the eligibility of the Italian friars to vote in the Provincial Chapter of 1918.
-The Minister General was unable to oversee the proceedings due to the hostilities between the United States and Italy during World War I. He thus appointed an American friar as his Delegate, who oversaw that Chapter.
-This friar declared that the foreign friars still belonged to their Italian provinces and thus were ineligible to vote in the Chapter.
+The Minister General was unable to oversee the proceedings due to the hostilities between the United States and Italy during World War I. He thus appointed an American friar as his delegate, who oversaw that chapter.
+This friar declared that the foreign friars still belonged to their Italian provinces and thus were ineligible to vote in the chapter.
 These friars, along with some Americans, refused to accept the election of a new Minister Provincial which took place.
-This resulted in the newly elected Minister Provincial and the then-current one both claiming the office.
+This resulted in the newly elected minister provincial and the then-current one both claiming the office.

 The matter was referred to the Sacred Congregation in Rome.
-That office declared that, for the sake of peace, a new Chapter should be held under the presidency of a friar from another Province, and that the Italian friars should declare their intention to transfer formally from their original Provinces.
-That Chapter, held in 1919, resulted in the same results as the previous one.
+That office declared that, for the sake of peace, a new chapter should be held under the presidency of a friar from another province, and that the Italian friars should declare their intention to transfer formally from their original Provinces.
+That chapter, held in 1919, resulted in the same results as the previous one.
 By that time, however, discontent among the Italian friars and others was so deep that the Italian friars and their supporters petitioned to form a separate Commissariat (a semi-autonomous division in the Order).
 This was approved in 1920, and the new Commissariat numbered thirteen friars—five Italians and eight Americans.
-Fr.
-Jerome was appointed Commissary Provincial.
+Zazzara was appointed Commissary Provincial.

-Five years later, the Dalmatian friar, Fr.
-Stanislaus, who had supervised the union of the Spalding community into the Order was now Minister General.
-He raised the Commissariat to the status of a Province.
-Fr.
-Jerome was elected the first Minister Provincial.
-The Province still staffs the two original parishes in Pennsylvania, as well as two in Minnesota.
+Five years later, the Dalmatian friar, Dujmoric, who had supervised the union of the Spalding community into the order was now minister general.
+He raised the commissariat to the status of a province.
+Zazzara was elected the first minister provincial.
+The province still staffs the two original parishes in Pennsylvania, as well as two in Minnesota.
 It also runs retreat centers in Orlando, Florida and West Virginia.
-The current Minister Provincial (2010) is the Very Rev. J. Patrick Quinn, T.O.R.
+The current minister provincial (2010) is J. Patrick Quinn.

 In 1920, the Province divided and the Province of the Immaculate Conception were established.
 Friars from the Spanish Province were invited to the United States to work with the Spanish-speaking populations of Texas and New York.

-A number of the Brothers in Brooklyn also sought to join the congregation in Italy, but were denied permission by the local bishop, who was concerned that he might lose services as teachers.
+A number of the brothers in Brooklyn also sought to join the congregation in Italy, but were denied permission by the local bishop, who was concerned that he might lose their services as teachers.
 The Brooklyn foundation became the Franciscan Brothers of Brooklyn.

-In 1938, American friars were sent to establish the Order's first foreign missions in Bhagalpur, India, and later a mission was founded in Paraguay.
+In 1938, American friars were sent to establish the order's first foreign missions in Bhagalpur, India, and later a mission was founded in Paraguay.